EthanPeters96/FlavorWave/README.md

 ### General features on each page

-Each page have the same header and footer aswell as theme to complete.
+Each page have the same header and footer aswell and theme to complete.

 ## Technologies Used

-👩🏻‍💻 View an example of a completed Technologies Used section [here](https://github.com/kera-cudmore/Bully-Book-Club#Technologies-Used)

 ### Languages Used